 Ambiguously Gay: Wiz comments on He-Man and Lion-O having "questionable sexual orientation" in the video introduction.
 The pre-fight has Lion-O call He-Man a "muscular fiend" and He-Man has an bemused reaction to the size of Lion-O's sword. * The Sword of Omens, pervert.

 Artificial Limbs: All members of the Star Fox team amputate their legs and replace them with cybernetic ones so as to keep their blood from rushing to their feet while flying their Arwings.
-Also happens to Fox again during his fight with Bucky.
+These legs of Fox's get blown off during his fight with Bucky.
 Not that it stops him from getting close to Bucky, driving him to the ground, choking him, and delivering a point-blank charged blaster shot to his face.

 Angrish: Starscream lets out an enraged "GYYYYAGH!!" during his fight with Rainbow Dash after she "tags" him.

 The "Pikachu vs. Blanka" fight ends with the two combatants colliding with their Volt Tackle and Lightning Cannonball, respectively.
 Blanka very abruptly ends the fight by grabbing Pikachu and biting his head off.

 "Goomba vs. Koopa" ends with the Koopa being knocked around back at Goomba and into a lava pit, killing everyone with little fanfare.

 Also the end to "Vegeta vs. Shadow" after barely stopping Vegeta from hitting the planet with the moon, Shadow prepares his most powerful attack to finish the fight.
 Too bad his Super form runs out just then, making him an easy kill for Vegeta.